Kong/docs.konghq.com/app/_src/gateway-operator/production/workloads-autoscaling/datadog.md

 ---
-title: Horizontally autoscale workloads using DataDog
+title: Horizontally autoscale workloads using Datadog
 badge: enterprise
 ---

-{{ site.kgo_product_name }} can be integrated with DataDog
+{{ site.kgo_product_name }} can be integrated with Datadog

 TBD